AlessioCoser/dotfiles/README.md

-# Dotfiles Ubuntu
+# Dotfiles Ubuntu & MacOs
-This is a collection of dotfiles and scripts I use for customizing Ubuntu to my liking and setting up the software development tools.
+This is a collection of dotfiles and scripts I use for customizing Ubuntu and MacOS to my liking and setting up the software development tools.

 ![Example](example.gif)